riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-2.md

 <img src="../images/posts/paging-and-sorting-part-2/good-sort.png" class="img-responsive" />

-#NEW

 ###Dynamic sorting based on the URL
-OK, so we have sorting working with hard-coded values, now let's see if we can get the sort field and sort direction to react to the current URL.
+OK, so we have sorting working with hard-coded values in the subscription, now let's see if we can get the sort field and sort direction to react to the current URL.
 Similar to what we did with paging we'll initially manually update the URL and then hook in the UI links.

-What we're aiming to accomplish is the following:
+What we're aiming to accomplish is something like the following:

 <img src="../images/posts/paging-and-sorting-part-2/url.png" class="img-responsive" />

-So the URL contains the sort field and direction we should be applying... let's work on getting rid of that 404.
+The URL contains the sort field and direction we should be applying... let's work on getting rid of that 404.

 ####Update the router
 The first step is to update our routes so that Meteor understands what to do with the new URL parameters.